Particular/docs.particular.net/nservicebus/gateway/multi-site-deployments_dedup_gateway_[1.0,].partial.md

 The gateway will use the storage type configured.
-At this stage [InMemory](/nservicebus/persistence/in-memory.md), [NHibernate](/nservicebus/nhibernate/) and [RavenDB](/nservicebus/ravendb/) is supported.
+At this stage [InMemory](/nservicebus/persistence/in-memory.md), [NHibernate](/nservicebus/nhibernate/) and [RavenDB](/nservicebus/ravendb/) are supported.